hiking90/rsbinder/README.md

 # rsbinder
 **rsbinder** is a tool and library for utilizing Android's binder IPC, implemented purely in Rust language.

-Android's binder IPC has been integrated into the Linux kernel in 2015.
-However, Android's binder IPC is not widely used in Linux.

-This is thought to stem from the insufficient availability of libraries and tools for Linux, prompting the launch of the **rsbinder** project.
+Despite its integration into the Linux kernel in 2015, Android's binder IPC has not been fully utilized in the Linux environment.
+This shortfall is often attributed to the lack of sufficient libraries and tools available for Linux, which inspired the inception of the **rsbinder** project.

-## Status
+## Current Development Status
 **rsbinder** is still in its early development stages and is not yet ready for product development.
 The source code still contains many todo!() macros, and the release of version 0.1 is planned only after all these todo!() macros are resolved.